Oct 30, 2024 - Will's 2024 Proposed City of Cleveland Ward Boundaries

 How I did it:

-Dave’s Redistricting is free software to create redistricting maps in the USA and was extremely useful.
-Dave’s calculates the population and keeps a running tab of how many political subdivisions that you have within your selected geographic area.
+Dave’s Redistricting is free software to create redistricting maps in the USA and was extremely useful for my drawing of the new ward boundaries.
+As create you create a district map; Dave’s calculates the population and keeps a running tab of how many political subdivisions that you have within your selected geographic area.

 (insert the screenshot displaying the interface, where you quickly view the population of each current section; draw an area by particular census tracks or census blocks.